-In this section, we describe our proposed methods to recognize multi-class actions from low-resolution videos in details.
-Specifically, we first introduce the acquisition of attention from a single model, which illustrates how to capture the distribution of attention in the abundant data.
-Then, we describe the spatial-temporal attention transfer process, where the powerful model imparts more effective attention to the weaker counterpart as a supervision signal.
-Finally, we present some strategies in the training stage to solve the over-fitting and help the network learn easier from multiple monitoring signals.
+In this section, we describe the proposed method to recognize multi-class actions from eLR videos in details.
+We first introduce the acquisition of attention from a single model, which illustrates how to capture the attention distribution from the abundant data.
+Then, we describe the spatial-temporal attention transfer, where the powerful model imparts more effective attention to the weaker counterpart as a supervision signal.
+Thirdly, three methods to estimate the confidence score of the transferring are presented.
+The introduction of transferring confidence could largely reduce the misleading the supervision signals.
+Finally, the unsupervised training strategies and the dynamically adjusting weights technique are presented, which could solve the over-fitting and help the network learn easier from multiple monitoring signals.